ErdemAslans/Hydra-with-Classification/README.md

 ## Project Overview

-This project demonstrates how to build a scalable and maintainable machine learning pipeline for MNIST classification using PyTorch Lightning and Hydra.
-By integrating Hydra for configuration management, the project ensures that experiments are reproducible and easily configurable.
+This project demonstrates how to build a scalable and maintainable machine learning pipeline by integrating Hydra for configuration management, the project ensures that experiments are reproducible and easily configurable.

 ## Features